Evaluating star formation rates at z = 5: Inferred SFRs

-We have inspected the line profiles and spectral fits of the \textsc{NewCluster} sources contributing to the larger scatter seen (i.e., those with residuals $> 0.7$ dex), and do not find any failure originating from the methodology of spectral fitting.
-These differences can originate from several reasons. \textsc{NewCluster} galaxies are generally more massive and with higher gas masses as compared to \textsc{NewHorizon} ones, leading to higher dust masses at a fixed DTM (see Eq. \ref{eq:dust-mass-skirt}), and larger dust optical depths.
 While on average a single attenuation curve has shown to produce adequate results for $z = 5$ galaxies from the low- to the high-mass end, increased dust optical depths, dust distributions and dust geometry make attenuation curves non-trivial \citep[e.g.,][]{Scicluna2015, lin2021}.
 This highlights that optical tracers at these redshifts are highly susceptible to uncertainties introduced by complex dust physics, particularly for high mass systems.
 We further explore the attenuation curves in Sect. \ref{section:attenuation}.